4PointSolutions/FluentFormsAPI/fluentforms/Development_CreatingAFluentService.md

 * I then remove the extend/implement keywords and remove all the Adobe imports.
 * I then go through and import all the appropriate Fluent Forms classes.
 * I may need to perform the extend/implement approach on other classes in order to complete the `AdobeWhateverService` implementation.
-* Each parameter object that I create implements a similarly named interface (as we try and make sure that, other than the top level implementation) clients only ever program against interfaces.
+* Each parameter object (a parameter object is one used to pass options into a method - their names usually end in "Options") that I create implements a similarly named interface (as we try and make sure that, other than the top level implementation, clients only ever program against interfaces).
+This allows for the following additional changes to be made to the Adobe parameter objects.
+    * Replace dependencies on `com.adobe.aemfd.docmanager.Document` with `com._4point.aem.fluentforms.api`
+    * Implement "Setter" interfaces that keep the object and the corresponding “fluent builder” object synchronized
+    * Make improvements to the interface.
+This includes things like stronger typing and adding null checking into the code.
 * Once the `AdobeWhateverService` is implemented, you can Extract the `TraditionalWhateverService` interface from that Adapter class.

 ### 3. Create a `SafeWhateverServiceAdapterWrapper`.